VFansss/awesome-comfucius/README.md

 **Comfucius** is a fake-philosopher that drops questionable wisdom across multiple platforms.
 What started as a joke is now a small open-source universe of apps, bots, extensions and more.

-Phrases are the same for EVERY user: they change from now and then, and they are generated matching a random "philosopher" with a random "quote" (that's manually collected from a curated databse)
+Phrases are the same for EVERY user: they change from now and then, and they are generated matching a random "philosopher" with a random "quote".
+Both things are manually picked from a curated database.

 This repo is the **official hub** for all things Comfucius, check single repo for code and links.